In this guide, we’re covering everything you need to know to implement a successful customer-centric strategy for your business!

 Start at the top of the organization and make sure that your leaders are on board.
 When leaders make customer-centricity a priority, it sets the tone and sets an example for everyone else.

-For this to be truly effective, leaders must understand the value of your customer-centric strategy.
+For this to be truly effective, leaders must understand the value of customer-centricity.
 They must understand how it involves each and every aspect of your business.
 Leaders should be equipped with the knowledge and tools to implement, measure and track the strategy, in a meaningful way.

 For leaders to walk the talk, they need to value the concept and understand how it will work for them.
 They also need to know how it will benefit them and their internal KPIs.